Cleromancy: In West African culture

 In Yoruba and Yoruba-inspired religions, babalawos use variations on a common type of cleromancy called Ifá divination.
 Ifá divination is performed by "pounding ikin"—transferring consecrated oil palm kernels from one hand to another to create a pattern of eight to sixteen marks called "Odù" onto a tray of iyerosun, or consecrated termite dust from the Irosun tree.
 The casting itself is called Dafá in Yoruba language speaking areas in West Africa.
 Similar to I Ching, this form of divination forms a binary-like series of eight broken or unbroken pairs.
 This allows for 256 combinations, each of which references sets of tonal poems that contain a structure that includes various issues, problems and adversities and the prescriptions of offerings to correct them.

-In M'ikmaq tradition
+In Mi'kmaq tradition

 The game of Waltes is a form of cleromancy practiced by traditional Mi'kmaq and preserved since colonial potlache law, the Indian Act and residential schools in Canada.
 It is played with a bowl, six bone dice, and a counting stick.
 Three sticks are grandmothers and one the grandfather.